Available in the Enterprise version

-- Git on-premise and other Git cloud providers are supported as well.
-Please reach out via chat or [email protected] and we will help set you up.
+- Git on-premise and other Git cloud providers such as Azure DevOps are supported as well.
+Please reach out via chat (left pane => support) or [email protected] and we will help set you up.

 Follow the below instructions to connect your Git provider to Salto.

-- You'll be redirected back to Salto.
-The relevant Git Settings tab should now show your Git provider username under Authorized Account
+Click ‘Authorize’.
+This will take you to your Git provider where you will be asked to Authorize SaltoLabs.
+Approve the request.
+Then you will be redirected back to Salto.
+The relevant Git Settings tab should now show your Git provider’s username under the ‘Authorized Account’ title.

-- If you are on the 'Other' tab, you will see a URL field where you should add the HTTPS URL of your Git on-premise or Git cloud provider.
+If you are on the 'Other' tab, you will see a URL field where you should add the HTTPS URL of your Git on-premise or Git cloud provider.
 Then add your authentication details, commit email address and add your provider.